 Directions

 - Pat chicken dry with paper towels and sprinkle with salt and pepper.
-Heat 1 tablespoon oil in 12-inch skillet over medium-high heat until just smoking.
-Brown half of chicken, about 4 minutes per side; transfer to slow cooker.
-Repeat with 1 tablespoon oil and remaining chicken’ transfer to slow cooker.
+Heat one tablespoon of oil in a 12-inch skillet over medium-high heat until just smoking.
+Brown half of the chicken, about 4 minutes per side; transfer to slow cooker.
+Repeat this with one tablespoon of oil and the remaining chicken in the slow cooker.

-- Heat remaining 1 tablespoon oil in ow-empty skillet over medium heat until shimmering.
-Add onions and cook until softened and lightly browned, 8 to 10 minutes.
-Stir in fresh jalapeños, garlic, cumin, and coriander and cook until fragrant, about 30 seconds/ Stir I remaining 1 cup broth, scraping up any browned bit; transfer to slow cooker.
+- Heat the remaining tablespoon of oil in a half-empty skillet over medium heat until shimmering.
+Add the onions and cook until softened and lightly browned, 8 to 10 minutes.
+Stir in the fresh jalapeños, garlic, cumin, and coriander and cook until fragrant, about 30 seconds.
+Stir in the remaining 1 cup of broth, scraping up any browned bits; transfer to the slow cooker.

-- Stir beans into slow cooker, cover, and cook until chicken is tender.
-4 to 5 hours on low.
+- Stir the beans into a slow cooker, cover it, and cook until the chicken is tender.
+Cook for 4 to 5 hours on low.

-- Transfer chicken to cutting board, let cool slightly, then pull apart into large pieces using 2 forks.
-Stir chicken into chili and let stand until heated through, about 5 minutes.
+- Transfer chicken to a cutting board, let it cool slightly, and then pull apart into large pieces using 2 forks.
+Stir chicken into chili and let it stand until heated through, about 5 minutes.
 Adjust consistency with extra hot broth as needed.
-(Chili can be refrigerated for up to 2 days and reheated just before serving.)
+(Chili can be refrigerated for up to 2 days and reheated before serving.)
 Stir in cilantro and jarred jalapeños and season with salt and pepper to taste.
 Serve with avocados.

 Garlicky Spaghetti with Basil & Broiled Tomatoes (Vegetarian)